pylon/1999/README.md

 Most places say Firefox supports Web Speech API, but that is a lie too.

 Chrome [probably uses a Google ASR service](https://www.chromium.org/developers/how-tos/api-keys).
 However, a Chromium contributor warns that there is discussion about [deprecating Web Speech API](https://groups.google.com/a/chromium.org/d/msg/chromium-dev/mUe4NM5xEzk/fL0pIvEACQAJ).

+Chrome on Android/FireOS probably works, but more debugging needed.

 ## Backend